AlexTheRegent/tld-GameTweaks/README.md

 # StruggleTweaks
 Set chance to instantly kill wolf after struggle or change bleedout time for wolf.
 Also you can change tap power to save your mouse buttons :)

+# TimeAccelerator
+Speed up everything in the world to travel faster or do something faster.
+You can change acceleration speed, button for acceleration and acceleration mode (press or hold button) in TimeAccelerator.xml.

 # TweakRabbits
 Change duration of stun or kill rabbit instantly if hit with rock.